MissStrong/ICS2O_Quad_4_2020-2021/Notes/19 - Debugging P5js Programs.md

 Here are some general strategies to combat logic errors:

-* Carefully plan out your program.
+* Carefully plan out your program before writing it.
 We can draw flowcharts or write out algorithms in pseudocode to get an idea of what we want our program to do before start typing anything.
 * Break down your program into smaller tasks and run your program once you finish each small task.
 This can help detect errors early and make it easier to single out where the errors are coming from.
 *  **Trace** the program by looking at a program line-by-line in the order that it is executed.
 You can use  **rubber duck debugging**, which involves explaining your code *verbally* to a rubber duck (or a pet or an any inanimate object of your choice).
 *  Use print statements to help detect what the issues are.
 We can determine which lines are working by strategically placing helpful print statements.

-Here is an example of a program with two logic errors on it.
+Here is an example of a program with two logic errors in it.

 ```js
 const SPACE_KEY = 32 // Retrieved from http://keycode.info